Kccendana/capstsone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me improve my skills in web design.
+-I would like to thank Microverse for helping me improve my skills in web design.
+-Design template by Cindy Shin(https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>